inLnx/ScutoidOS/README.md

 A Hobby OS.

-Right now it

--only says the word "SCUTOID BETA VERSION1"
++ Says "SCUTOID BETA VERSION1"

 It is proven to work with

-- 16 MB of RAM
+- 4 MB of RAM
-- 200 MB of storage.
+- 10 MB of storage.

 > Minimum (Untested)

-- 4 MB of RAM
+- 2 MB of RAM
-- 100 mb of Storage
+- 5 mb of Storage

 - For daily driver versions, go to ScutoidTech/ScutoidOS

+- By using these requirements you will be able to load ScutoidOS into memory